Top 25 DynamoDB Interview Questions & Answers [2024]

 09. How does DynamoDB Query functionality work?

-DynamoDB provides 2 options to fetch data from collections as Query and Scan.
-When using Scan, DynamoDB will look through the complete table for records with matching criteria, while Query uses key constraints to perform a direct lookup for a particular data set.
+DynamoDB provides two options to fetch data: Query and Scan.
+When using Scan, DynamoDB will look through the entire table for records that match the criteria, while Query uses key constraints to perform a direct lookup for a particular data set.

-In addition to the primary key, DynamoDB uses global secondary key, local secondary key, and partition primary key to help improve flexibility and improve the read/ write operation speed.
+In addition to the primary key, DynamoDB uses global secondary indexes, local secondary indexes, and partition keys to improve flexibility and enhance read/write operation speed.

-As a result, it is fast and time effective compared to the DynamoDB Scan operation and is recommended for most data fetching scenarios.
+As a result, Query is faster and more time-effective compared to the Scan operation and is recommended for most data-fetching scenarios.

 10. What are the key differences between Amazon DynamoDB and Amazon Aurora?

-• DynamoDB implements key-value and document models where Aurora operates with relational DBMS.
+- DynamoDB implements key-value and document models, whereas Aurora operates with relational DBMS.

 Read more: DynamoDB vs. Aurora.